daizeuz-dred/Axion-AOSP-v2.4-SOLACE-QPR1-for-spaced-Initial-Build/README.md

 -  If there's more then you tell me and send me proper logs.**

  ✅ Changelogs
+- Kernel is integrated with KernelSU Next v1
 - Kernel: Switched to Nebula Prime+ by @HELLINFIX.
 - Lag fix: Adjusted blur resolution divisor for improved frame stability in heavy UI elements.
 - Ram Management: Improve the ram management.